-International Women’s Day was a chance to showcase the extraordinary work women do in sustainability.
+For International Women’s Day 2018 we showcased the extraordinary work our Grantham Scholars do for sustainability.

 Can men and women do the same fieldwork?
 Grantham Scholar Sally Faulkner, who conducted nine months of research in Peruvian mining towns, believes they can’t.
-Read more here.
+Read: Danger in the market place: achieving gender equality in social research.

-Ling Min Tan writes about how women in STEM need to believe in themselves.
+Our Ling Min Tan writes that women in STEM need to believe in themselves.
 This is a rousing call to arms that reads like a poem.
 Read it here.

 ‘Human rights, women’s rights, gender equality and animal rights are interlinked.’
-Says Mira Lieberman in her blog.
-She explains how her childhood as a refugee in Israel formed her passion for sustainability and sociolinguistics.
-Read: Gender and Opportunity.
+Says Grantham Scholar Mira Lieberman in her blog for IWD 2018.
+Mira explains how her childhood as a refugee in Israel formed her passion for sustainability and sociolinguistics.
+Read: How the Grantham Centre helped me become an early career researcher and activist.

 ‘The women students who we are training to fight for our planet’s future need to see other women blazing a trail and to have their own voices heard.’
 Claire Moran, our Communications Officer, spoke at the Women@TUoS AGM about the amazing work the women of the GCSF do.
 Find out more here.